 Professor Andrew Chadwick - Co-Director

 Andrew Chadwick (BSocSc Birmingham, MSc London School of Economics, PhD London School of Economics, FRSA) is Professor of Political Science in the Department of Politics and International Relations at Royal Holloway, University of London, where he founded the New Political Communication Unit in 2007 and was Head of Department from 2006 to 2009.
-He has authored numerous publications in the field of digital media and political communication.
-His books include The Hybrid Media System: Politics and Power (Oxford University Press, 2013), which won the Best Book Award of the American Political Science Association Information Technology and Politics Section, The Handbook of Internet Politics, co-edited with Philip N. Howard (Routledge, 2009), and Internet Politics: States, Citizens, and New Communication Technologies (Oxford University Press, 2006), which won the American Sociological Association Best Book Award (Communication and Information Technologies Section) and is among the most widely-cited books in its field.
+His books include The Hybrid Media System: Politics and Power (Oxford University Press, 2013, 272pp), which won the 2016 International Journal of Press/Politics Book Award for an outstanding book on media and politics published in the previous ten years and the American Political Science Association Information Technology and Politics Section Best Book Award, 2014; The Handbook of Internet Politics, co-edited with Philip N. Howard (Routledge 2009, 528pp), and Internet Politics: States, Citizens, and New Communication Technologies (Oxford University Press, 2006, 400pp), which won the American Sociological Association Best Book Award (Communication and Information Technologies Section) and is among the most widely-cited books in its field.
 Andrew founded the Oxford University Press book series Oxford Studies in Digital Politics and was a founding Associate Editor of the Journal of Information Technology and Politics and continues as a Senior Editorial Board member for the journal, which is published by Routledge.
 During 2013 and 2014 he served (unpaid) as one of the eight founding Commissioners on the Commission on Civil Society and Democratic Engagement.
 In recent years, he has made print and broadcast media appearances, including on BBC Radio Four’s Thinking Allowed, The Moral Maze, and The World at One, as well as Sky News.
 He has authored articles for the British and U.S. press, including The Independent and the Washington Post.
 Andrew recently co-edited (with Jennifer Stromer-Galley) a 2016 special issue of the International Journal of Press/Politics on Digital Media, Power, and Democracy in Parties and Election Campaigns.
-Andrew is currently working on three new research projects: a series of journal articles on dual screening and political engagement (with Cristian Vaccari and Ben O'Loughlin); an articles-based project on social media and think tank authority, supported by the British Academy/Leverhulme grant scheme; and a book examining the interconnections between everyday lifestyle celebrities, news, activism, and political engagement.
+Andrew is currently working on three new research projects: a series of journal articles on dual screening and political engagement (with Cristian Vaccari and Ben O'Loughlin); an articles-based project on social media and think tank authority, supported by the British Academy/Leverhulme grant scheme; and a new book, Social Media and the Future of Democracy, to be published by Oxford University Press.

 Professor Ben O'Loughlin - Co-Director